iamZhuoCai/Disco/README.md

 # Disco

-This is the implementation of our ICLR 2026 submission:
+This is the implementation of our ICLR 2026 submission.

-Our used datasets are too big, which cannot be uploaded.
-Hence, we upload our data into an anonymous huggingface rep: https://huggingface.co/datasets/anony-user-2025/Credible_rec_data/tree/main
+We only upload the PolitiFact dataset, as the GossipCop and MHMisinfo datasets exceed the file size limitation.
+These two datasets will be released after notification.